-- Norms of Practice provide the “fuel” that moves students through the components of school, and maximizes the effectiveness of teachers and support staff.
+- Norms of Practice provide the “fuel” that move students through the components of school, and maximizes the effectiveness of teachers and support staff.

 It begins with the Hui — these are two smaller learning communities for 9th graders that provide foundational training, the “Transition Skills to High School” course, with curriculum and assessments written and implemented by the teachers that focus on life skills.
 Each Hui of a little more than 100 students has its own instruction and student support team comprised of core subject teachers in English, math, social studies, science, physical education and special education, plus a counselor and a vice principal.